 In order to enable smooth processing of your applications, please make sure that dates and institutional details indicated in the e-COST application form, the home and the host institution support letters are the same.
 In all three cases, please make sure specific dates are indicated (e.g. from 4 to 14 July 2019, rather than “in the month of July”).

-Applications will be evaluated by the Action’s Core Group acting as the STSM Award Committee, and successful applicants will be notified before 8 July 2019.
+Applications will be evaluated by the Action’s Core Group acting as the STSM Award Committee, and successful applicants will be notified by the end of January 2021.

 The Committee will take into account the scientific merit of each application in correspondence with the Aim of the Call, as well as the formal criteria explained below.
 The Committee will take effort to maintain parity between applicants from different NEP4DISSENT Working Groups.
 The Committee reserves the right to modify the financial conditions of the STSM requests.
 When justified, the Committee will consider applications that are bound to start before this Call’s deadline.